Building a Reactor Model in OpenMC

 Step 2: Pin Cell

-Next, create a basic fuel pin cell.
-This forms the fundamental building block of our reactor model, consisting of a fuel cylinder surrounded by moderator.
+Create a fuel pin cell — the fundamental building block — consisting of a fuel cylinder surrounded by moderator:

 python